bbauska/Coursera-Bootstrap/readme.md

 When you visit websites, you would see images being used in many of these ways already.

-You\'ll remember we saw the Card class in the previous lesson and the exercise.
+You&apos;ll remember we saw the Card class in the previous lesson and the exercise.
 Here, I illustrate the use of the Card class with an image included.